 On December 9th 2017 an article was published in TechEmergence, with the title “The Ethics of Artificial Intelligence for Business Leaders – Should Anyone Care?“, summarizing the eleven P70xx series standards currently in development.

-This was followed on 12 September 2017 by a ‘blog’ article “Keeping Bias From Creeping Into Code“, based on an interview about P7003 with Ansgar.
+This was followed on 12 September 2017 by a ‘blog’ article “to Code“, based on an interview about P7003 with Ansgar.

 A brief paper outlining the aims of P7003 and its relationship with the other P700x-series standards working groups was published in IEEE Technology and society Magazine (vol 36, No 2, June 2017, pp31-32).